Semugeshi/AntiHunter-Command-Control-PRO/README.md

 ### Drone & FAA configuration quick steps

 1. **Mirror detections into inventory:** add `DRONES_RECORD_INVENTORY=true` to `apps/backend/.env` (or set it via your secrets manager) and restart the backend.
 Every drone telemetry event that includes a MAC + node id is now persisted in the Inventory module in addition to the live tracker.
-2. **Seed FAA data offline:** download [ReleasableAircraft.zip](https://registry.faa.gov/database/ReleasableAircraft.zip) from the FAA, then open **Config ?
-FAA Registry** in the UI and click **Upload ZIP** (or upload `MASTER.txt`) to populate the local cache.
+2. **Seed FAA data offline:** download [ReleasableAircraft.zip](https://registry.faa.gov/database/ReleasableAircraft.zip) from the FAA, then open **Config -> FAA Registry** in the UI and click **Upload ZIP** (or upload `MASTER.txt`) to populate the local cache.
 The parser runs server-side and the FAA card shows ingest progress plus the number of cached aircraft.
 3. **Enable/disable online lookups:** the same FAA card exposes a **Online Lookup** toggle backed by `FAA_ONLINE_LOOKUP_ENABLED`.
 Leave it on when the Command Center has outbound internet access; turn it off for fully air-gapped deployments.
 Online lookups hit `https://uasdoc.faa.gov/listDocs/{RID}` using the cooldown/TTL described by the env vars above.
-4. **Customize drone geofence alarms:** browse to **Config ?
-Alarms**, scroll to the new **Drone Geofence Breach** slot, upload a custom tone if desired, and test it with the preview button.
+4. **Customize drone geofence alarms:** browse to **Config -> Alarms**, scroll to the new **Drone Geofence Breach** slot, upload a custom tone if desired, and test it with the preview button.
 The alarm fires whenever a tracked drone crosses a geofence boundary.

 ### Environment file layout

 The backend resolves `process.env` in this order:

-1. **Repository root `.env`** – global defaults shared by the workspace (useful for local development).
+1. **Repository root `.env`** â€“ global defaults shared by the workspace (useful for local development).
-2. **`apps/backend/.env`** – overrides that apply only to the NestJS service (preferred place for backend secrets when running `pnpm dev`).
+2. **`apps/backend/.env`** â€“ overrides that apply only to the NestJS service (preferred place for backend secrets when running `pnpm dev`).
-3. **`apps/backend/prisma/.env`** – read exclusively by Prisma CLI utilities (migrations, `prisma studio`, seed scripts).
+3. **`apps/backend/prisma/.env`** â€“ read exclusively by Prisma CLI utilities (migrations, `prisma studio`, seed scripts).
 This file normally only contains `DATABASE_URL` so migrations can run without loading the full backend environment.

 The files are optional; supply whichever ones make sense for your deployment model (for Docker/Kubernetes you can mount an external env file instead).
 When values are duplicated, the later file in the list wins.